slune-org/confinode/doc/en/devmanual.md

 The loader instance:

-- must have the `load(fileName)` method to synchronously load the file and return the result or `undefined` if no result;
+- must have the `load(fileName)` method to asynchronously load the file and return a promise containing the result or `undefined` if no result;
-- can have the `asyncLoad(fileName)` method to asynchronously load the file and return a promise containing the result or `undefined` if no result.
+- can have the `syncLoad(fileName)` method to synchronously load the file and directly return the result or `undefined` if no result.

 Note that these methods might return `undefined` **when there is no result** (typically for the `package.json` file without an entry for the application).
 On the other hand, they must never return `undefined` in case of an error otherwise the error will be silently ignored.
 In case of error, the methods should throw an exception.

+If you want to create a synchronous only loader, you can extend the [SyncLoader](../../src/Loader/SyncLoader.ts) abstract class, which only require you to implement the `syncLoad` method.

 For _TypeScript_ users, loader classes should implement the [Loader](../../src/Loader/Loader.ts) interface.

+# Migration from version 1

+If you have created your own loaders, you will have to make multiple modifications:

+- some classes (like `LoaderDescription`) previously in the `Loader.ts` file have been dispatched in their own files;
+- former `load` functions must be renamed `syncLoad` while former `asyncLoad` must be renamed `load`;
+- classes without an asynchronous method must extend [SyncLoader](../../src/Loader/SyncLoader.ts).

 # FAQ